 Under Section 16 of the Exchange Act, Tesla's directors, executive officers and any persons holding more than 10% of the Tesla's common stock are required to report initial ownership of the Tesla common stock and any subsequent changes in ownership to the SEC.
 Specific due dates have been established by the SEC, and Tesla is required to disclose in this proxy statement any failure to file required ownership reports by these dates.
-Based solely upon a review of forms filed with the SEC and the written representations of such persons, Tesla is aware of no late Section 16(a) filings other than one late Form 4 report filed by Kathleen Wilson-Thompson (reporting the exercise of a stock option and the same-day sales of the resulting shares late due to an administrative delay by Tesla) and one late Form 4 report filed by Antonio Gracias in lieu of the obligation to file two Form 4 reports (each reporting open-market purchases of shares by a third-party discretionary investment authority without Mr. Gracias's knowledge or direction).
+Based solely upon a review of forms filed with the SEC and the written representations of such persons, Tesla is aware of no late Section 16(a) filings other than one late Form 4 report filed by Jerome Guillen, who departed Tesla in 2021, reporting an exercise of options and subsequent sales pursuant to a 10b5-1 trading plan, due to an administrative delay by Tesla.